Universal compact form utility for limited data paths

 Using MCForms Across Modes

-Examples for JS8Call, APRS, VarAC, Meshtastic MeshCore, Winlink, packet, and other low-data-bandwidth paths.
+Examples for JS8Call, APRS, VarAC, Meshtastic MeshCore, Winlink, packet, and other constrained text paths.

 Offline and Field Use